jm33-m0/windows-sandbox-init/README.md

 1. Run `download_pkgs.ps1` to download all packages for offline use, and update the checksums for later verification.
 2. Start `start.wsb`.
-3. Generally it should be done within a minute.
+3. Generally it should be done in 2 minutes.

 Note:

 1. Use `start.wsb` whenever possible
-2. If Internet is needed, use `danger_zone_start_with_internet.wsb`, ideally in an isolated physicall network
+2. If Internet is needed, use `danger_zone_start_with_internet.wsb`, ideally in an isolated physical network
 3. If you just need to capture some network traffic without the need of Internet connectivity, the default `start.wsb` should be sufficient, just capture traffic on the TUN device

 ## Screenshots